 Dissertation: A research dissertation (15,000 – 20,000 words) to be supervised by an appropriate member of staff and to be submitted in August.
 Students who complete the taught element of the programme but not the dissertation may be eligible from the postgraduate diploma.

-Postgraduate Study in the School of Religion at Trinity
+Postgraduate Study in the School of School of Religion, Theology, and Peace Studies at Trinity

-This video contains an introduction to the Postgraduate Taught Programmes in the disciplines of Religion and Peace Studies offered in the School of Religion, Trinity College Dublin, University of Dublin.
+This video contains an introduction to the Postgraduate Taught Programmes in the disciplines of Religion and Peace Studies offered in the School of School of Religion, Theology, and Peace Studies Trinity College Dublin, University of Dublin.

 Prof. David Mitchell